Punishment of a Chinese comedy group sends chills through the artistic sphere - ExBulletin

 The new borders are an extension of the muscular, hard-line nationalism that Xi has personally promoted since coming to power.

-He frequently used the slogan mentioned in Li’s joke and extolled the strength of the armed forces in national information campaigns.
+He frequently used the slogan referenced in Lis’ joke and extolled the strength of the armed forces in national information campaigns.

-That fierce nationalism reverberated – Li was investigated after a complaint from a member of the public, authorities said.
+This fierce nationalism that spilled over Li was investigated after a complaint from a member of the public, authorities said.

 His transgression was the subject of heated discussion, with hundreds of millions of hits on the Weibo social media platform.